uprighted-learners/unit-3-walkway-objects/readme.md

 ## Objective

-In this lab we will create a program that represents a trip to the store and back.
+In this exercise we will create a program that represents a trip to the store and back.

 ## Learning

-In this lab, we will be utilizing [state machines](https://en.wikipedia.org/wiki/Finite-state_machine) with lookup tables to handle transitions between Objects.
+In this exercise, we will be utilizing [state machines](https://en.wikipedia.org/wiki/Finite-state_machine) with lookup tables to handle transitions between Objects.

 We will create these Objects utilizing a [Class constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).